 A few days before classes start each fall, the Mathematics Department offers an extensive 3-day training program for new TAs.
-Led by Director of Teaching Assistant Programs Kelly Delp and senior TAs, the training program introduces graduate students to the art of education.
-During the training sessions, new TAs learn effective teaching techniques, review case studies of common problems, and practice lecturing before a supportive audience.
+Led by Director of Teaching Assistant Programs Kelly Delp and senior TAs, the training program introduces graduate students to the art and theory of education.
+More information about our program can be found on our TA Professional Development website.

 The University Faculty website is an important source for academic policies.